mehulagg/gitlab/doc/development/background_migrations.md

 for every item on a large dataset.
 Typically, for single-record patterns, runtime is largely dependent on the size of the dataset, hence it should be split accordingly and put into background migrations.
-- Background migrations should not be used perform schema migrations
+- Background migrations should not be used to perform schema migrations.

 Some examples where background migrations can be useful: